|

 42. Say it, then play it.
 The best

-way to learn a new rhythm or drum fill on the drums is to say
+way to learn a new rhythm or drum fill on the drums during drum

 43. Transcribing: Learning a new